 The new e-waiver will replace the previous physical check-in procedure.
 Per USCG requirements, we are required to keep a manifest of all guests on our vessel(s) and to allow contact tracing in the event of possible COVID-19 exposure while on board.
 For this purpose, we now require contact information on our waivers.
 In addition, your confirmation email will also include our policies regarding COVID-19 and identify possible risks should you choose to join us on an Eco-tour.
 Upon booking, we will send an email link for the e-waiver to the email address on file.
 The person who booked the reservation is responsible to forward a waiver for each adult in their party to complete.
 As this is a new system, we thank you in advance for your patience.

 To avoid large gatherings in the office, we are temporarily checking in guests using our new e-waivers.
-At the time of your booking, we’ll send you a link where you can access and sign the waiver, followed by a reminder 24 hours prior to your tour if the waiver hasn’t been signed.
+At the time of your booking, we’ll send you a link where you can access and sign the waiver, followed by reminder 24 hours prior to your tour if the waiver hasn’t been signed.
 Once we receive the waiver, we’ll send instructions on where to meet the crew.
 Please be easily accessible by phone the day of the excursion in the event we need to contact you.

 If you have paid and signed the e-waiver, you’re done.
 Please read the confirmation email carefully as it contains pertinent information on our COVID-19 policies, suggest items to bring on your excursion and meeting instructions for the Eco-tour.
 Please note the boat you’re on and the harbor your tour will leave from as we have multiple boats that operate from two separate harbors.

 The number of people allowed onboard varies with each boat and trip type.
 Our current policy requires a minimum separation of six feet between groups.
-Most of our vessels are 65’ double deck catamarans, which easily accommodates social distancing while our guests enjoy a smooth, comfortable ride.
+Most of our vessels are 65’ double deck catamarans, which easily accommodates social distancing while our guests enjoy on a smooth, comfortable ride.
 Generally, our tours will be operating at 50% capacity or less.

 Our operation has three options for your convenience: Bring, Borrow or Buy gear.
 We are confident in our sanitization practices onboard and will continue to offer our gear free of charge to use while onboard.
 Of course, you’re always welcome to bring your own gear.
 We also sell our industry-leading silicone masks and purge snorkels in our store and offer a 25% discount with every excursion purchase.

-Following strict adherence to the manufacturer’s specifications, we submerge all masks and snorkels in commercial-grade sanitizing solution.
+Following strict adherence to the manufacturer’s specifications, we submerge all masks and snorkels in commercial-grade sanitization solution.
 Staff members wearing gloves remove the equipment, let it dry, then safely store it.
 Gloves are used throughout the entire process of the guest receiving the equipment.

 Due to physical distancing requirements, we are asking all passengers not seated in the main cabin to use this area sparingly, primarily when/if you need to use the head (restroom).
 Our crew members will be assisting you with any needed bar and food service to help maintain social distancing.